Ballynastragh, Gorey, Co Wexford

 The turbine house is at the end of this row of trees.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

-I loved the light and plant filled conservatory area, with a childlike drawing on one wall.
+I loved the light and plant filled conservatory area, with a childish drawing on one wall.
 The glass ceiling is draped in grape vines.
 The picture is of the estate, drawn by the four children of the house in 1928, Olivia Durdin-Robertson and her brother Derry and sister Barbara, children of Manning and Nora.
 I loved the pictures of the children themselves swimming in the river, wearing little swimming hats!
 The picture even has the telephone wires in it.
 The conservatory area is part of an addition on the back of the castle, added around 1860.

 Huntington Castle, photograph courtesy of Huntington Castle website, with the vine that was taken in 1860 from Hampton Court in London.